Impact of Aqua Chemicals

 Aqua Chemicals used in Bangladesh

-Besides chemicals, fish farmers were found to use different types of antibiotics, which consists of active ingredients such as co-trimoxa zole, sulphadiazine oxytetracyclin, chloro tetracycline amoxicillin, sulphamethaoxazole etc.
+Besides chemicals, fish farmers were found to use different types of antibiotics, which consist of active ingredients such as co-trimoxazole, sulphadiazine, oxytetracycline, chlorotetracycline, amoxicillin, sulphamethoxazole, etc.

 Adverse Impact of Using Chemicals

-Furthermore, find out how chemicals and antibiotics impact shrimp farming activities, farming community, consumers as well as the environment.
+Furthermore, investigate the impact of chemicals and antibiotics on shrimp farming activities, the farming community, consumers, and the environment.

 Shrimp Farming